urinieto/msaf/docs/eval.rst

 MSAF includes the standard evaluation metrics used in `MIREX <http://www.music-ir.org/mirex/wiki/2016:Structural_Segmentation>`_.
 Here we describe how to evaluate the algorithms' results and discuss each of these metrics, classified based on the subtask they aim to assess.

+These metrics are computed using the external and fantastic framework `mir_eval <https://github.com/craffel/mir_eval>`_.

 How To Evaluate Results
 -----------------------